-87. In making the FY15 Unqualified Audit Statements, Deloitte represented that it had a reasonable basis for those statements, and that those statements were the result of Deloitte having exercised reasonable skill and care in performing the FY15 Audit, and having complied with Auditing Standards in the course of the FY15 Audit (the FY15 Audit Report Representation).
+87. In representing that it proposed to make the FY15 Unqualified Audit Staments (as pleaded in paragraphs 84A to 85 above), and in making the FY15 Unqualified Audit Statements, Deloitte represented that it had a reasonable basis for those statements, and that those statements were the result of Deloitte having exercised reasonable skill and care in performing the FY15 Audit, and having complied with Auditing Standards in the course of the FY15 Audit (the FY15 Audit Report Representation).